entralliance/entralliance.github.io/overview.rst

 ----------------------------------------------------

-In addition to OpenOA, the entr_runtime distributes a python package called `entr`, which provides connection classes to interface with and query from the built-in Spark ENTR warehouse, as well as a constructor for OpenOA which facilitates the creation of OpenOA PlantData objects using ENTR data.
+In addition to OpenOA, the entr_runtime distributes a python package called `entr`, which provides connection classes to interface with and query from the Spark ENTR warehouse contained within the dbt_runtime image.
+This package includes a constructor for OpenOA which facilitates the creation of OpenOA PlantData objects from ENTR data (built by dbt-openoa).

 Example Implementation Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^